Load in packages

 Single Region

-Spawning Potential Ratio Reference Points
+Spawning Potential Ratio

-To derive SPR reference points, users must specify a target percentage representing the spawning biomass per recruit under fishing relative to the unfished level.
+To derive reference points, a target percentage must be specified, representing the under fishing relative to the unfished level.
 Following that, several additional quantities are needed to compute these reference points.
-This includes:
+These include:

 - fleet-specific fishery selectivity (),